rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 The syntax of the first method is easier to understand and remember, because it is done in two steps.

 For the first method, the backup file is automatically renamed by the `gzip` utility which adds `.gz` to the end of the file name.
-Similarly the `bzip2` utility automatically adds `.bz2`.
+Similarly, the `bzip2` utility automatically adds `.bz2`.

 ### Read the contents of a backup